 The Resistance is one of the oldest games in our collection, but still one of our favorites to bring out at parties.
 Everyone is given secret roles at the beginning of the game.
 The majority of players are on the good team, fighting in the resistance to thwart some evil foe.
 Some players are spies.
 The game is divided into five “missions” that have to pass in order for the resistance to win.
 Throughout the game the spies try to keep their identity secret while causing missions to fail.
 It’s a game of deceit, lying to your friends, and wanting to play it again immediately after the first game ends.
 Things definitely get heated, in a good way!

-Monikers combines charades and pop-culture and makes it all a million times better.
+Monikerscombines charades and pop-culture and makes it all a million times better.
 At the start of the game, all players are handed ten cards and pick five.
 Those five cards are collected from each player to make the game’s deck.
 The rest are discarded.
 The player made deck is used throughout three different rounds.
 The first round, players can say or do anything besides saying the name on the card to get their team to guess the answer.
 The first round ends once all of the cards from the deck have been guessed by either team.
 Points on the cards are added up, and the cards are reshuffled together for round two.
 The second round teams can only use one word to guess the answer.
 The final round, teams have to act out the answers.
 What’s so amazing about Monikers is that after the first round, everyone should know all of the answers on all of the cards.
 So each following round is spent trying to figure out which one of the cards their team mates are trying to get them to guess.
 It takes a lot of pressure off players while being super frustrating at the same time.
 And it’s downright hilarious to watch.

-Captain Sonar is a great option.
+If you’re looking for something a bit more challenging for an eight player game night, Captain Sonaris a great option.
 I won’t go into all of the rules and details here as it definitely could have an entire video and post about it.
 In Captain Sonar, four person teams are operating a submarine while trying to destroy the other team’s sub.
 It’s like battleship on steroids.
 Each player has a different role that they are doing simultaneously while trying to escape the other team and build up an offensive attack.
-I really recommend checking out this
+I really recommend checking out this video from my favorite board game reviewers to get a better sense of how epic this game is.

 Guys.
 There are so many other games out there you can play when friends come over that are miles above Cards Against Humanity.
 You’ll have way more fun on your next game night breaking out one of these amazingly crafted games.
 Trust me.

 Board games baby.
 A staple in our household and the perfect gift for any occasion.
-I’m FINALLY getting around to doing reviews of these bad boys starting with my current favorite:
+I’m FINALLY getting around to doing reviews of these bad boys starting with my current favorite: Photosynthesis.

 Photosynthesis is a strategy board game for 2-4 players where you’re an arborist growing and harvesting trees trying to become the dominate species of the forest.
 Turns are marked by the revolution of the sun around the board and are tracked with the sun revolution counter on the side.
 Points are scored for trees harvested on various soil quality spaces.
 Only the large trees are able to be harvested for victory points.